Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 The NAMESPACED Column

-The NAMESPACED column in the output tells you whether a resource is namespace-scoped (needs a Role) or cluster-scoped (needs a ClusterRole).
-Note that the full API group name must be exact — networking returns nothing, but networking.k8s.io works.
+The NAMESPACED column tells you whether a resource needs a Role or a ClusterRole.
+The full API group name must be exact — networking returns nothing, networking.k8s.io works.

 Verbs